zivantika123/AI-SA-/README.md

 The Technologies Used section lists and explains the tools and technologies involved in creating the project.
 This could include:

-TensorFlow.js: A JavaScript library used to run the machine learning model in the browser.
-It's responsible for performing the real-time pose detection and classification using deep learning.

 Teachable Machine: A Google-powered tool that allows users to train machine learning models easily.
 In this project, it’s used to train a pose estimation model capable of classifying different exercises based on the user’s body movements.

-HTML, CSS, and JavaScript: These are the core web technologies used to build the user interface.

-HTML structures the page, placing elements like the webcam stream and buttons.

-CSS styles the interface, ensuring that the application looks visually appealing.

-JavaScript handles the logic, such as webcam setup, pose detection, and model integration.

 Features